-Our company, Products Development, LLC has exhibited our K9 Choice and Lignans For Life products at the Western Veterinary Conference in Las Vegas and the CVC Vet show in San Diego.
+Our company, Lignans for Life LLC (formerly Products Development, LLC) has exhibited our K9 Choice and Lignans For Life products at the Western Veterinary Conference in Las Vegas and the CVC Vet show in San Diego.
 Hundreds of Veterinarians visited our booth, many of whom already carried our products, and many of whom started carrying our flaxseed and HMR lignans- as well as our K9 Choice brand melatonin- after the show.
-Most of the other vets were excited to learn about alternative treatment options; especially a low cost treatment that promotes general health.
+Most of the other vets were excited to learn about alternative treatment options; especially a low cost Cushing’s Disease treatment for dogs that promotes general health.
 Veterinarians worldwide use us as a source for lignans and melatonin.

 Hal M from Scottsdale, AZ reports, “My Maltese was diagnosed with Cushing’s disease and has been taking Trilostane for 3 years.
 She lost her hair and our vet suggested we start her on the Lignans.
 Within 2 months of giving her the flaxseed lignans, she started growing her hair back.
 We just sprinkle the flaxseed lignans on her food and she eats it with no problems.”

 Michael D from California wrote “My dog was diagnosed with Cushing’s in June 2010; we have a great Vet who recommended the lignans.
 We found improvement in his energy and his weight after taking your Lignans For Life lignans.
 They are working so well for him that I am going to take it too.”
 Click here for more testimonials